SoaringMoon/WaifuNetwork/Guidelines for Editors/Guidelines for Editors.md

 # Tagging
 Keep the tag block at the top of post below the heading for the post number.

+Filenames are lead with the number of words in the file so that shorter documents can be processed first.

 # Images
 We are no longer saving images in this database.